mongodb/docs-cluster-to-cluster-sync/source/includes/fact-valid-namespace-remap.rst

   For more information, see :limit:`Restrictions on Database Names for Windows`.

-- Use namespace remapping to change the case of the database name is not supported.
+- Use of namespace remapping to change the case of the database name is not supported.

 - The database on the destination cluster cannot contain a collection with the same name as any preexisting collections.